Book One of the Heritage Series:

 "You could."
 Sirius said looking carefully up at the damage to the top floor.
 "When I gave you over to Hagrid: I had moved James and Lily's bodies out into the front garden.
 I sealed the cottage; so that no one but us could enter.
 I knew that I would not be able to get back to the cottage for a while so I wanted to protect it from looters"

-"I will have to ask Griphook to look into the condition of the property and I will have the possessions sent to my vault."
+"I have asked Griphook to look into the condition of the property, I am sure whatever possessions are within will be transferred to my Vaults."
 Harry said and he touched the gate, he knew that he would never live in this house himself but he would honour the Potter history.

 As his hand touched the rusted gate, a sign rose from the shrubbery that covered the ground behind the gate on which said: